Home > Brain Injury

 Cerebral Vascular Accident

-Essential, Acquired Brain Injury is an insult to the brain.
+Essentially, Acquired Brain Injury is an insult to the brain.
 It can result form a blow to the head, strike or neurological dysfunction.
+It can happen in utero.
 This can produce diminished or altered state of consciousness, and may result in impairments of cognitive abilities, sensory processing and/or physical function.
-Impairments may be mild or severe; most are amenable to rehabilitation.
+Impairments may be mild or severe; most are amendable to rehabilitation.

 Specific effects can be: